-- A minimum of 100 hours of qualifying CPD in the five years preceding each periodic review, with a minimum of 10 hours in any one year. - A minimum of 50 hours of structured professional learning in the five years preceding each periodic review.

-- The minimum required CPD cannot include more than 5 hours in total in any one year of unstructured professional endeavour in the sub-categories of private study and research and attendance at public meetings. - Members are recommended to ensure at least some CPD making up their minimum requirement is achieved from NZIF events or activities.
+- a minimum of 50 hours of structured professional learning in the five years (60 months) preceding each periodic review. - a minimum of 100 hours of qualifying CPD in the five years (60 months) preceding each periodic review with a cumulative annual average of at least 20 hours/year of qualifying CPD. - not more than 5 hours in total in any one year of unstructured professional endeavour in the sub-categories of private study and research and attendance at public meetings. - Members are recommended to ensure at least some CPD making up their minimum requirement is achieved from NZIF events or activities.
 Members are encouraged to participate in the annual NZIF conference and in NZIF section meetings.